-Next, the native sensitivity is impressive as runs from ISO100-32,000 and is expandable to 50-102,400 but is identical to the 5D Mark III’s and there are no improvements here.
+Next, the native sensitivity is impressive as it runs from ISO100-32,000 and is expandable to 50-102,400 but is identical to the 5D Mark III’s, and there are no improvements here.
 However, the noise-processing algorithm has been improved for higher sensitivities and is better than its rivals.

-We cannot also forget to mention the very useful inbuilt GPS unit.
-All in all this Canon EOS 5D Mark IV is one of the best-rounded and complete DSLRs but also quite an expensive one we’ve come across.
+We cannot also forget to mention the handy inbuilt GPS unit.
+All in all, this Canon EOS 5D Mark IV is one of the best-rounded and complete DSLRs but also quite an expensive one we’ve come across.

 - Responsive touchscreen

 - 3.2-inch touchscreen, 1,620,000 dots